Protect against computer viruses and malware

 We offer Symantec Endpoint Protection software (for Windows and Mac machines) available to protect hardware against viruses.
 This software should be preinstalled on Imperial College London machines.

 Staff and students can install Symantec Endpoint Protection free of charge on personal computers and devices.
-Register to download at: Software Tech Store.
+You can download Anti-Virus (Home use) from our Software shop.

 Stay up to date

 Antivirus and antimalware software is only as good as its last update.
-The software should automatically update itself but, if prompted, do update the software yourself.
+The software should automatically update, but if prompted, do update the software yourself.
 The most common way that a computer is infected by viruses and malware is via out of date Java, Adobe Flash and Adobe Reader software.
 If you ensure that this software, as well as operating system (OS) patches, are installed, you are less likely to experience issues.

 Apple machines and devices

 Contrary to popular belief, Apple machines and devices are also susceptible to viruses and malware so, if you have a College or personal Mac machine, we recommend that you download antivirus software.
-Visit the ICT Software Tech Store.
+Visit the ICT Software shop.